Last Updated: February 10, 2025

 Mercury Records and Return to Chess

 Following his release, Berry returned to performing and recording.
 He released eight singles between 1964 and 1965, including the hit tracks "No Particular Place to Go," "You Never Can Tell," and "Nadine."
-Then, between 1966 and 1969, Berry released five albums under Mercury Records.
+Then, between 1966 and 1969, Chuck released five albums under Mercury Records.
 Although his studio work during this time was not hugely successful, he remained a top draw for concertgoers.
-Throughout the 60s, he did a successful tour in the UK, and played major North American venues including Central Park and the Toronto Rock and Roll Revival festival.
+Throughout the '60s, he did a successful tour in the UK and played major North American venues, including Central Park and the Toronto Rock and Roll Revival Festival.

 From 1970 to 1973, Berry returned to Chess Records.
-In 1972, the singer found a new phase of success when his live recording of the novelty song "My Ding-a-Ling" became a number-one single, the only in Berry's career.
+In 1972, the singer found a new phase of success when his live recording of the novelty song "My Ding-a-Ling" became a #1 single, the only one in his career.
 The next year, a live recording of "Reelin' and Rockin'" was his final Top 40 hit.
-In 1975, Berry released a self-titled album, and in 1979, released "Rockit" under Atco Records; he wouldn't release another studio album for 38 years.
+In 1975, Chuck released a self-titled album, and in 1979, he released "Rockit" under Atco Records; he wouldn't release another studio album for 38 years.
 While he still toured, Berry began facing criminal sanctions from the IRS.
-He ended up pleading guilty to federal tax evasion, and was sentenced to four months in jail and 1,000 hours of community service, which he did by performing benefit concerts.
+He ended up pleading guilty to federal tax evasion and was sentenced to four months in jail and 1,000 hours of community service, which he did by performing benefit concerts.

 Personal Life

-In 1948, Berry married Themetta Suggs; they had a child, Darlin Ingrid, in 1950, and later had Aloha, Charles Jr., and Melody.
+In 1948, Chuck married Themetta Suggs.
+They had a child, Darlin Ingrid, in 1950 and later had Aloha, Charles Jr., and Melody.
 The couple bought a small brick cottage on Whittier Street, which is now listed on the National Register of Historic Places.
 Later, Berry had a part-time home near Wentzville, Missouri, which famously included a guitar-shaped swimming pool.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.